The Sheraton Buenos Aires Hotel & Convention Center, located in San Martin 1225/1275, 1104 CABA, Argentina will be the venue for the XX Foromic.

 Semiformal dress is recommended for both the daytime sessions and evening events.
 Remember that temperatures in conference rooms may vary.

-In general, drinking water in Costa Rica is completely safe for ingestion.
-For people who are generally more susceptible to changes in their environments, we suggest drinking only bottled water during your first days in Costa Rica.
+Eating raw vegetables is not recommended, especially those that grow at ground level (e.g. lettuce, carrots, etc.).
+If you are going to consume them, make sure they come from a well-known supermarket or restaurant that complies with sanitary standards.
+In general, Buenos Aires's drinking water is completely safe for ingestion.
+For people who are generally more susceptible to changes in their environments, we suggest drinking only bottled water during your first days in Argentina.
 Bottled water is commonly found in supermarkets, stores and restaurants.

-Although Costa Rica is a safe country for foreigners, we recommend that you pay attention to your personal belongings at all times, especially in crowded areas.
+Although Buenos Aires is a safe city for foreigners, we recommend that you pay attention to your personal belongings at all times, especially in crowded areas.
 Please abstain from walking by yourself during the night and from going alone to places that are far from the place where you are staying.

-Neither the Congress, nor the logistics firm are responsible for participants’ medical or travel insurance, or any theft or personal accidents they may encounter.
+Neither Foromic nor the logistics firm are responsible for participants’ medical or travel insurance, or any theft or personal accidents they may encounter.
 Participants are advised to take appropriate precautionary measures in this regard.

-The official currency of Costa Rica is the Costarican Colon (CRC).
+The official currency of Argentina is the Argentine Peso (ARS).
 Participants are advised to always travel with US Dollars or make use of the money exchange stations at the airport or hotels.
-1 dollar is equivalent to 566 colones approximately.
+1 USD is equivalent to $16.09 Argentine Pesos.

-The official time zone in Costa Rica is UTC -6.
+The official time zone in Argentina is GMT/UTC -3.

-Some nationalities require a travel visa to visit Costa Rica.
-We recommend that you check with the Costa Rican Consulate in your country to verify whether you require a visa.
+Some nationalities require a travel visa to visit Argentina.
 Obtaining the appropriate visa is a personal matter.
-Neither PPPAmericas 2017 nor the logistics firm will be held responsible if a participant is unable to attend the event due their failure to obtain an appropriate visa.
+Neither Foromic nor the logistics firm will be held responsible if a participant is unable to attend the event due their failure in obtaining an appropriate visa.